 Since they’re so lightweight, they may have a smaller battery life than others, but they come with a charging case to charge them back up on the go.
 These also tend to usually be the most expensive type of headphones.

-2. Truly Wireless Earbuds with Ear Hooks
+2. Wireless Earbuds with Ear Hooks

 These are truly wireless earbuds, but they come with an ear hook.
 These ear hooks take the pressure off the ear canal to hold these buds steady and the hook mechanism is what primarily keeps them in place.